MeteorDevelopment/meteor-website/src/routes/faq/addon-template/+page.md

       root.
     - `custom/meteor-client:color`: RGB comma separated value used for the color of your addon's credits in the main menu.
-- `build.gradle`: The Gradle build script contains the [Loom](https://github.com/FabricMC/fabric-loom) version, the mod's dependencies, and other useful variables.
+- `build.gradle.kts`: The Gradle build script contains the [Loom](https://github.com/FabricMC/fabric-loom) version, the mod's dependencies, and other useful variables.
 - `gradle.properties`: The Gradle properties file contains the Minecraft version used by the project,